Welcome to our website !

 Manuel Bibes receives the Descartes-Huygens award

 Along with Dutch chemist Daniël Vanmaekelbergh our group member Manuel Bibes will receive the Descartes-Huygens Prize 2017.
 That was announced today by the Royal Netherlands Academy of Arts and Sciences (KNAW), the Embassy of France in the Netherlands and the Académie des Sciences.
 The two nanoscientists have been awarded the prize for their outstanding research and their contribution to Franco-Dutch relations.
 Manuel will use his Descartes-Huygens Prize to spend three months conducting research at the Center for Cognitive Systems and Materials at the University Groningen.
 He will also visit the nanolaboratories at the University of Twente.
 The three organisations aim to combine their expertise to develop low-power electronics.
+Pictures are from the Award Ceremony that took place on February 20, 2018 at the Académie des Sciences in Paris.

 Announcement on the University of Gröningen and University of Twente websites.